Uttar Pradesh: Crime and accidents

 According to the National Human Rights Commission of India (NHRC), Uttar Pradesh tops the list of states of encounter killings and custodial deaths.
 In 2014, the state recorded 365 judicial deaths out of a total 1,530 deaths recorded in the country.
 NHRC further said, of the over 30,000 murders registered in the country in 2016, Uttar Pradesh had 4,889 cases.
 A data from Minister of Home Affairs (MHA) avers, Bareilly recorded the highest number of custodial death at 25, followed by Agra (21), Allahabad (19) and Varanasi (9).
 National Crime Records Bureau (NCRB) data from 2011 says, the state has the highest number of crimes among any state in India, but due to its high population, the actual per capita crime rate is low.
 The state also continues to top the list of states with maximum communal violence incidents.
-An analysis of Ministers of State of Home Affairs states (2014), 23% of all incidents of communal violence in India took place in the state.
+An analysis of Ministers of State of Home Affairs states (2014), 23 per cent of all incidents of communal violence in India took place in the state.
 According to a research assembled by State Bank of India, Uttar Pradesh failed to improve its Human Development Index (HDI) ranking over a period of 27 years (1990–2017).
 Based on sub-national human development index data for Indian states from 1990 to 2017, the report also stated that the value of human development index has steadily increased over time from 0.39 in 1990 to 0.59 in 2017.
 The Uttar Pradesh Police, governed by the Department of Home and Confidential, is the largest police force in the world.